Bergman Complexes of Lattice Path Matroids: A simpliciality criterion

-Similarly, for $t'$ not to be a path of $M_\alpha$ one of the following must enter: \begin{list}{}{} \item[($t$i)] the point $(x,i'-x)$ lies on $q$ (since $t'$ passes $(x+1,i'-x-1)$), or \item[($t$ii)] there is $\gamma\in V(\alpha)$ such that $F_\gamma$ corresponds to a $p$-bay $(x,z)$ between $(x,i'-x)$ and $(x,v)$. \end{list} Now, if both ($s$i) and ($t$i) were true, $i$ would be a land neck; on the other hand, ($s$i) and ($t$ii) together imply that there is a point on $p$ south of a $p$-bay, and similarly from ($t$i) and ($s$ii) follows the existence of a point on $q$ that north of a $q$-bay.
-Thus, none of the above cases can enter.
+Similarly, for $t'$ not to be a path of $M_\alpha$, either \begin{list}{}{} \item[($t$i)] the point $(x,i'-x)$ lies on $q$ (since $t'$ passes through $(x+1,i'-x-1)$), or \item[($t$ii)] there is $\gamma\in V(\alpha)$ such that $F_\gamma$ corresponds to a $p$-bay $(x,z)$ between $(x,i'-x)$ and $(x,v)$. \end{list} Now, if both ($s$i) and ($t$i) were true, $M(p,q)$ would not be connected, contradicting the hypothesis; on the other hand, ($s$i) and ($t$ii) together imply that there is a point on $p$ south of a $p$-bay, and similarly from ($t$i) and ($s$ii) follows the existence of a point on $q$ that is north of a $q$-bay.
+We conclude that both ($s$ii) and ($t$ii) must hold, proving the claim. $\square$ \end{description}